Limones-07/theme-manager/docs/source/configuration/themes.rst

 To configure a theme, you need a `TOML` or a `JSON` file.
 The recommended file type to configure manually is `TOML` because of its simplicity, but there is no difference between the two aside from the syntax.
 Leave the `JSON` files for automatically generated configuration (unless you want to use `JSON`, it doesn't really matter).
+Be aware that, if there are more than one configuration files on the same directory, they all are going to be ignored.

 .. note::
     An example of what's described in this section can be found